Evaluating and Maintaining Septic Systems Costs Money...We Can Help!

 Rebates are available, based upon actual costs, for system evaluations, installation of equipment, or septic tank pumping.
 You will need to choose one rebate activity per property.

-ü I own a private residence with a septic system located in the purple shaded area of Whatcom County on the map below.
+ü I own a private residence with a septic system located in Whatcom County.

 ü I have completed a Whatcom County Health Department Homeowner Septic Training.